eldipa/book-of-gehn/posts/threading/optimization-under-rc/2020-02-07-Compiler-Optimizations-under-RC.md

 from the begin, it is an infinite loop.

-So the compiler decided to rewrite it as a single check and an infinite loop which explains why the program hangs.
+So the compiler decided to rewrite it as a single check and an infinite loop that explains why the program hangs.

 ## Volatile